phillipadsmith/awesome-github/README.md

 Think Github is awesome?
 Contribute something to this list!
 It's easy, just have a look at the [contribution guidelines](contributing.md).

-The awesomeness is currently organized into just few different buckets:
+The awesomeness is currently organized into just a few different buckets:

 * [Infomation for people who are new to Github](#infomation-for-people-who-are-new-to-github)
 * [Resources for those already familiar with Github](#resources-for-those-already-familiar-with-github)